 Hershey’s Mill - West Chester

 Spread out over 800 acres in West Chester, Hershey’s Mill is an active adult community that boasts its own community center, the fabulous Hershey’s Mill Golf Course, and the Sullivan House historic mansion.
 Its restaurant and bar are housed in the golf course clubhouse, with a menu that features delicious main courses and light lunches.
-The clubhouse also has a pool, tennis, pickleball, horseshoes, shuffleboard and bocce ball, a golf practice facility, nature trails, and even its own television studio.
+The clubhouse also has a pool, tennis, pickleball, horseshoes, shuffleboard and bocce, a golf practice facility, nature trails, and even its own television studio.

 The community center features activity and game rooms, while the Sullivan House is used for banquets.
 Hershey’s Mill has 25 different villages with a total of 1,720 attached homes.
 They come in nine floor plans that range from 1,158 up to 3,153 square feet.
 They have one to three bedrooms, two to three bathrooms, and one or two-car garages.
 There are dozens of activity groups, including a computer club, a ski club, and The Hershey’s Mill Players.
 The community also sponsors lectures, bus trips, and health and wellness classes.